Jack Russell (cricketer, born 1963): Art

 Although not studying art at school, he had an interest in art, expressed at an early age through diorama railway modelling.
 During a rainy early-season county cricket game at Worcestershire, while sitting waiting for the rain to stop, he walked into town and bought a sketch-pad and some pencils.

 When England toured Pakistan in 1987, Russell had two days' cricket in a six-week tour, so kept his mind sane through sketching and photography.
-On return to the UK, he displayed 40 sketches in a gallery in Bristol, which sold out in two days.
+On return to the UK, he displayed 40 sketches in a gallery in Bristol; they sold out in two days.

 Russell now has his own gallery in Chipping Sodbury, and exhibits in London, displaying a portfolio of sights and scenes of his home area in Gloucestershire, architecture, classic military battlefields, and wildlife.
 Russell also undertakes commissions, and has painted comedian Eric Sykes (a fellow wicket keeper), Sir Norman Wisdom, Sir Bobby Charlton, Eric Clapton, Henry Allingham, Harry Patch, HRH Duke of Kent, and HRH Prince Philip, Duke of Edinburgh.
 He has been greatly influenced by other artists including Rembrandt, Turner, Constable, Whistler, John Singer Sargent, Trevor Chamberlain ROI, and David Shepherd OBE.

 Post-retirement

 In 2007, Russell was appointed goal-keeping coach for football team Forest Green Rovers then playing in the Conference National.
-After his mentorship from Alan Knott throughout his own career, Russell later provided one-to-one coaching for wicketkeeper Geraint Jones.
+After his mentorship from Alan Knott throughout his own career, Russell later provided one-to-one coaching for wicket-keeper Geraint Jones.
 He also provided coaching and mentorship at Gloucestershire in 2008.

-Since then, until recently, he was also wicket keeping coach at Middlesex County Cricket Club.
+In 2018, he was wicket-keeping coach at Middlesex.